hashicorp/terraform-website/content/source/docs/enterprise/private/data-security.html.md

 # Private Terraform Enterprise - Security

 Private Terraform Enterprise (PTFE) takes the security of the data it manages seriously.
-This table will provide reference for the parts of the PTFE app that can contain sensitive data, what storage is used, and what encryption is used.
+This table lists which parts of the PTFE app can contain sensitive data, what storage is used, and what encryption is used.

 | Object                               | Cached                     | Storage       | Encrypted                             |
 |:-------------------------------------|:---------------------------|:--------------|:--------------------------------------|